nprabala/Songify/Backend/Research Scripts/readme.md

 where acoustic_run_dir specifies the directory of the file you want to transcribe, clean_notes specifies whether you want to apply our cleaning/normalization methods, and the first system argument is the file you want to transcribe.

+## Issues

+Bus Error: 10.
+To handle this, pip uninstall numpy and then conda install numpy instead

 ## More info

 More information about Magenta can be found on their gitub: https://github.com/tensorflow/magenta/tree/master/magenta/